tfsaggregator/aggregator-cli/README.md

 Is is not robust, lacks logging and is neither well factored.

 ### Build complexity
-The `install.instance` command assume `function-bin.zip` is present in the same folder.
+The `install.instance` command assumes `function-bin.zip` is present in the same folder.
 That file is created by _Publishing_ the `aggregator-function` project.

 ### Support for HA